dart-lang/site-www/src/_guides/language/language-tour.md

 <a id="asynchrony"></a>
 ## Asynchrony support

-Dart has several language features to support asynchronous programming.
-The most commonly used of these features are
-`async` functions and `await` expressions.

 Dart libraries are full of functions that return Future or Stream objects.
 These functions are _asynchronous_: